MuhtasimTanmoy/notebook/Language/Rust/C++.md

 - [CppCon 2017: Fedor Pikus “C++ atomics, from basic to advanced.
 What do they really do?”](https://youtu.be/ZQFzMfHIxng)
     - Used for lock free programming

     - Presentation application based
         - Mutex based
         - Lock free / Wait free

-    - Ant trivially copyable type can be made atomic
+    - Any trivially copyable type can be made atomic
-        - `x *= 2` is not atomic.
+        - `x *= 2` is not atomic
-        - `x = x + 1` is not atomic, same as `x++` unless x is atomic.
+        - `x = x + 1` is not atomic, same as `x++` unless x is atomic
-        - `x = x * 2`  is not atomic, these are two separate  atomic operation.
+        - `x = x * 2`  is not atomic, these are two separate  atomic operation
         - no atomicity for floating point numbers.
-        - Explicit `load`, `store`, `exchange`, `compare_and_swap` available.
+        - Explicit `load`, `store`, `exchange`, `compare_and_swap` available

-    - The concept of atomicity scales from single instruction to whole program.
+    - The concept of atomicity scales from single instruction to whole program
-        - single add operation
+        - Single add operation
-        - client seeing db state before after update
+        - Client seeing db state before after update

     - Algorithm rules supreme
-        - SHould not delve into details of implementation too soon.
+        - Should not delve into details of implementation too soon.
 Algorithm decides everything.

     - Lock free but not wait free version
         - ```c++
             std: atomic<int> x { 0 };
             int x0 = x;
             while( !x.compare_and_swap(x0, x0 + 1); )
            ```
         - Will continue while other change and add with the latest value only.
-Supports all sort of operations.
+Supports all sort of operations

     - Atomics and locks generally provide thread safe way to do things

-    - Benchmark different operations in lock vs mutex, atomic operaions vs normal vs spinlock.
+    - Benchmark different operations in lock vs mutex, atomic operaions vs normal vs spinlock

+    - Memory barriers